Artisan Neapolitan Pizza Sauce Recipe San Marzano Tomatoes

 Table of Contents

-This light, fresh, artisan pizza sauce recipe would be the one used in the Naples region of Italy hundreds of years ago where our modern wood fired pizza originated.
-It’s simplicity and freshness makes it the perfect red pizza sauce for any type of homemade or restaurant quality pizza, whether it be a traditional Neapolitan wood fired, keto or gluten free crust.
+This light, fresh, artisan pizza sauce recipe with San Marzano tomatoes would be the one used in the Naples region of Italy hundreds of years ago where wood fired pizza originated.
+It’s simplicity and freshness makes it the perfect red pizza sauce recipe for any type of homemade or restaurant quality pizza, whether it be a traditional Neapolitan wood fired, keto or gluten free crust.

-Kitchen Tools For This Neapolitan Pizza Sauce Recipe:
+Kitchen Tools For This Neapolitan Pizza Sauce Recipe with San Marzano Tomatoes:

 Mixing spoon (metal or wood)